-5. The train is enjoyed by couples, families and seniors.
-Those with mobility issues should be aware that they will need to climb a couple steps to get on and off the train.
-A wheelchair lift is available for those who are wheelchair bound, please arrive 30 minutes early.
+5. The train is enjoyed by couples, families, and seniors.
+Those with mobility issues should be aware that they will need to climb a couple of steps to get on and off the train.
+A wheelchair lift is available for those who are wheelchair-bound; please arrive 30 minutes early.

 7. Discounts are available for groups of 40 or more.

 8. The train stops at Robbins Crossing, but you are not required to get off the train if you’re not interested.

 9. Restrooms are available in the Depot, but not on the train, make sure you go before you board the train.